srijanlabs/sarus/README.md

 _These urls are defined in the RSS server script in the bundle.
 See below._

+## Technology Stack

+<big>Express</big> - We are using express framework over node-js for our backend application with ejs templating engine.

+<big>MongoDB</big> - For database, our choice is mongodb simple and stable for feeds.

+<big>Angular-js</big> - Great things, get ignored because of poor UX-UI, Sarus taking advantage of Angular-js javascript MV* framework to provide great UX to its users.

 ## Installation & configurations
 Sarus installation is easy to do.
 Just follow up with me and in no time sarus will be running on your machine serving a better look and feel for ugly RSS feeds.